mjcolwell/emotional_go_no_go/README.md

 ## Additional details about task:

 - This task contains six blocks with a possibility of two randomly selected block orders; the block orders were chosen so that there was an equal number of rule set-shifts (3 blocks per run), and a fixed-rate where it does not occur (3 blocks per run).
 Rules are balanced with emotional distractors so that each emotional distract appears once with a set-shift and once without a set shift.
-The two block orders are detailed below:

-........................Order_1.........Order_2
-Colour rule.............YYB YBB   OR    YBB YYB Emotional distractor....FSS HFH         HFH FSS SETSHIFT/WITHOUT........WWS SSW         WSW SWS

-*Abbrv.: Y=Yellow, B=Blue; F=Fear, SS=Scrambled, H=Happy; W = Without set-shifting, S = set-shifting*

 - All images in the task were derived from the KDEF and RADIATE face packages.
 The original filenames from these packages were retained in this program.
 - All images from the RADIATE package were adjusted to match the luminosity of the KDEF package.